voussoir/voussoir.net/voussoir.net/writing/cyborgs_on_hn/cyborgs_on_hn.md

 -

 > Roman numerals by and large were not used for calculating, but for recording calculations.
-Those calculations were done (as the very word “calculate” suggests) using pebbles or other tokens, on some kind of counting board.
+Those calculations were done (as the very word "calculate" suggests) using pebbles or other tokens, on some kind of counting board.

 > The point of Roman numerals is to be as direct as possible a representation of the state of the counting board.
 They are a serialization format.